 But if you’ve already tried supplementing B12 and folate, and macrocytosis persists, one likely cause is hypothyroidism.
 According to this paper, macrocytosis is found in up to 55% of hypothyroid patients, although all types of anemia can be associated with hypothyroidism.
 This is because thyroid hormone is necessary to stimulate the production of red blood cells.
 (Note that this doesn’t mean you have to actually be outside the lab reference range!
 If you have the symptoms of hypothyroidism and your levels are suboptimal, this can still be the cause.)

 Another possible, and common, cause is Non-Alcoholic Fatty Liver Disease (although fatty liver secondary to alcoholism will cause this as well).
 NAFLD is highly correlated with insulin resistance and metabolic syndrome.
 A fatty liver can lead to fibrosis, preventing the liver from doing its important job of detoxifying the chemicals you are exposed to on a regular basis.
 Two of the best markers on regular blood work for this are basic liver enzymes, and ferritin (elevation can imply a fatty liver).

-If you have chronic macrocytosis and B12 and folate haven’t changed your numbers, consider asking your doctor to evaluate you for hypothyroidism (which means a full thyroid panel, not just TSH and total T4), or for NAFLD.
+If you have chronic macrocytosis and B12 and folate haven’t changed your numbers, consider asking your doctor to evaluate you for hypothyroidism.
+This means a full thyroid panel, not just TSH and total T4.
+Also consider evaluation for NAFLD.
 Both conditions are quite common.